Some new cases of Zilber-Pink in $Y(1)^3$: Introduction

 The Zilber--Pink conjecture is one of the central problems in arithmetic geometry today.
-It can be formulated in many different settings but, for (pure) Shimura varieties, we can state it as follows.
+It can be formulated in many different settings.
+For (pure) Shimura varieties, it may be stated as follows.

 \begin{conjecture}[Zilber--Pink] Let $V$ be an irreducible subvariety of a Shimura variety $S$.
 Suppose that the intersection of $V$ with the union of all special subvarieties of $S$ of codimension greater than $\dim(V)$ is Zariski dense in $V$.
 Then $V$ is contained in a proper special subvariety of $S$. \end{conjecture}